Meikse/nvim/README.md

 spell check: is good to correct **while/after** you write a word Keyword check: lists all words matching with the word **before** using it.

+- if you use ls "ltex" than use
+\usepackage[<language>]{babel}
+thus the parser identifies directly which language is shall be evaluated.

 ## TODO

 - disable commenting next line if appending line is a comment (seems to be pretty heavy problem. set formatoptions always changes, no matter if init in /after or doing autocmd..